Root estimation in Galton-Watson trees

 For $p_i = \theta/(i+1)^\alpha$, we that $\ex\{M\} = \Theta(n^{1/(\alpha-1)})$ and so our probability of correctness is $\Theta(n^{-(\alpha-2)/(\alpha-1)})$; varying $\alpha$ produces distributions with a whole range of correctness probabilities.

 \section Acknowledgements

 This paper was created entirely in social isolation during the 2020 coronavirus pandemic.
-We would like to thank the people who made Zoom, the people who invented the iPad, and our McGill homies Konrad Anand, Jad Hamdan, Tyler Kastner, Gavin McCracken, Ndiam\'e Ndiaye, and Rosie Zhao for their support and valuable technical feedback. \filbreak
+We would like to thank the people who made Zoom, the people who invented the iPad, and our McGill comrades Konrad Anand, Jad Hamdan, Tyler Kastner, Gavin McCracken, Ndiam\'e Ndiaye, and Rosie Zhao for their support and valuable technical feedback. {We are also grateful to the two anonymous referees for suggesting changes that substantially improved the clarity and readibility of the paper.}

 \section References \frenchspacing

 \font\tenit=cmsl10 \textfont\itfam=\tenit

 \bye